redhat-developer/app-services-cli/docs/commands/rhoas_context_use.md

 ```
 ## Set the current context
-$ rhoas context use --name my-context
+$ rhoas context use --name dev

 ```